bakerccm/R-template/readme.md

-# snakemake_template
+# R-template

-Use this repo as a template when setting up a new analysis project with [Snakemake](snakemake.readthedocs.io)
+Use this repo as a template when setting up a new analysis project with R

 Maintained by [Chris Baker](https://github.com/bakerccm)